 - The 3-year BSc Hons Medicine at the University of St Andrews guarantees its graduates the chance to finish their training at one of the four Scottish medical schools or in Manchester.

 - A new course is available at the universities of Dundee and St Andrews for those with an arts or science degree (at least 2:1).
 The Scottish Graduate Entry Medicine Programme (ScotGEM) is 4 years and leads to the MB ChB.
 There is a focus on rural health and it offers opportunities to train in remote and rural areas.

-- For all courses except ScotGEM, before applying to medical school you must sit the UK Clinical Aptitude Test (UKCAT).
-For entry in 2019 you must register and book a test before 18 September 2018 and sit the test by 2 October 2018.
+- For all courses except ScotGEM, before applying to medical school you must sit the University Clinical Aptitude Test (UCAT).
+For entry in 2020 you must register and book a test before 18 September 2019 and sit the test by 2 October 2019.
 If you get an Educational Maintenance Allowance (EMA) you can apply for a bursary to cover the cost of the test.
-Check the website for further details at http://www.ukcat.ac.uk
+Check the UCAT website for further details.

 - For the ScotGEM course you are required to sit both the UKCAT Situational Judgement Test for Admission to Clinical Education (SJTace) and the Graduate Medical School Admissions Test (GAMSAT).
 Dates for the SJTace are as above and the sittings for the GAMSAT are held in March and September.